Import/export of services

 service, that are frequently needed.
 Those services become candidates for re-use, so a standalone monitoring

 cluster is created for all other clusters to access.
-This allows you to avoid the clusters containing the services they don’t directly need.
+This allows you to avoid the clusters containing the services they do not directly need.

 cluster that contains various services.
-We’d like the ADH
+It is advisable that the ADH

-cluster to receive configurations from another cluster — that might be useful for migration tasks or to integrate with some external services.
-To do this, we need the graphite
+cluster — that might be useful for migration tasks or to integrate with some external services.
+This requires that the Graphite

-In order to change the set of settings that is being imported, do the following:
+To change the settings that are being imported, do the following:

 -

-The Import tab shows the settings (along with the versions) that are available for import.
+The Import tab shows the settings that are available for import.
 You can change what is being imported by clicking a checkbox.
-To save the changes, click Save.
+To save the changes, click Import.